 In your free time, you could pay a visit to the Hanoi Opera House, built by French colonial administration – you can take a look around the building for free or pay to see one of the shows on offer.
 If you fancy some evening entertainment, why not watch a unique Water Puppet Show?

-This marks the end of your Dragon Trip – optional activities will finish around 10pm and then, it will be time to bid farewell to your group and continue your independent travel.
+Today marks the end of your Dragon Trip.
+Wake up and check out of your hostel at 11am.
+Here, you will take the time to bid farewell to your group and either head home or continue your independent travels.

 We wish you safe travels!

 Accommodation is in dorm rooms on our Southeast Asia tours.
 Upgrade options (to single, twin, or double rooms) are available, please contact us for more information.

 • Elephant Sanctuary (Chiang Mai)